greglarious/EasyPAPR/README.md

 - Positive pressure eliminates need for an airtight solution
 - Air path entering from top of head to exiting at chin provides enough air to safely breathe
 - This can be used many times without changing the filter

+## Goals:
+- No tape/glue, fully disasseblable for cleaning purposes
+- Propose multiple parts / techniques for every step to ensure more people can do this
+- Durable
+- ComfortableOAPI-360

 ## ToDo:
 - 265nm UV LEDs shining on both inside and outside of HEPA filter material
 - Case with belt to enclose both battery and filter.
 Allow air in but keep UV light from escaping